Arup Roy

 Arup Roy is an Indian politician.
-He was a cabinet Minister in Charge of Co-operations department, of Government of West Bengal since May 20, 2011.
+He was a cabinet Minister in Charge of Co-operations department, of Government of West Bengal between 2011 and 2026.
 He was also an MLA, elected from the Howrah Madhya constituency in the 2011 West Bengal state assembly election.

-He had been re-elected in 2016 and 2021 West Bengal Legislative Assembly election.
-He is the District president of All India Trinamool Congress from Howrah.
+He had been re-elected in 2016,2021 and 2026 West Bengal Legislative Assembly election.
+He is the District president of Trinamool Congress from Howrah.

+In June 2026 Roy was elected as chairperson of Trinamool Congress by a rebel group.